-American International Group Inc. (AIG) warrants jumped to a 20-month high as the stock rallies amid optimism for improved business performance as the U.S. winds down a bailout of the insurer.
+American International Group Inc. (AIG:US) warrants jumped to a 20-month high as the stock rallies amid optimism for improved business performance as the U.S. winds down a bailout of the insurer.

-AIG’s stock (AIG) has surged 59 percent this year, the best performance among 22 companies on the Standard & Poor’s 500 Insurance Index (S5INSU), as the U.S. Treasury Department sold a majority stake acquired in the company’s bailout.
-AIG will record a fourth straight profit (AIG) when the insurer reports quarterly results Nov.
-1, according to analysts’ estimates (AIG), as the insurer works to improve results at its Chartis international property- casualty unit by shunning lower-priced business.
+AIG’s stock (AIG:US) has surged 59 percent this year, the best performance among 22 companies on the Standard & Poor’s 500 Insurance Index (S5INSU), as the U.S. Treasury Department sold a majority stake acquired in the company’s bailout.
+AIG will record a fourth straight profit (AIG:US) when the insurer reports quarterly results Nov.
+1, according to analysts’ estimates (AIG:US), as the insurer works to improve results at its Chartis international property- casualty unit by shunning lower-priced business.

 “AIG’s turnaround will be driven by management’s efforts to fix Chartis,” Josh Stirling, an analyst at Sanford C. Bernstein & Co., wrote in a research note yesterday.
 “With clear catalysts to outperform in a stable market as the Treasury exits, and yet less downside than many more-levered financial names, AIG is our favorite ‘risk-on’ trade.”